genglinliu/simple_memory_allocator/README.md

 - **`src/my_malloc.h`**: This file is the primary interface to your allocator.
   It includes the main interface for the two important allocator functions `my_malloc` and `my_free`.
 It also includes other functions that are primarily used for debugging and testing.
-In addition, it includes definitions that you will use in creating your allocator.
+In addition, it includes definitions used in creating your allocator.

 - **`src/my_malloc.cpp`**: This file will contain the implementation of your allocator.
-You are welcome to introduce additional functions if necessary in this file, however, you may not change the function signatures of functions that you are to implement (i.e., those that contain a TODO).

 - **`/src/main.cpp`**: This file contains a simple main function that runs your allocator.